poweredbypigeon/Competitive-Programming-Solutions/USACO/USACO2020DecSilverP2.md

 The hardest idea in here is how to calculate the number of cows.
 The empty set can always be found since there are $10^{18}$ different points and $2500$ cows, you'll find an empty square.

-You can also always get subsets of 1 cow.
+You can also always get subsets of 1 cow by selecting only the cell with that cow on it (no 2 cows will be on the same spot)

 As for subsets of 2 cows or more, we can loop through all pairs of cows and form rectangles with the cows acting as top-left/top-right/bottom-left/bottom-right corners.
 Some of these subsets may include 3 or more cows
 (e.g. the rectangle with cow 2 and cow 4 in it has cow 3).